Yoshi234/secure-v2x/python/README.md

 experiment_averages5.txt - averages for training of model on different random seeds until the percent difference between average accuracy for sequential trials is below 0.5 percent for 20 trials in a row

 experiment_averages6.txt - averages for training of model on different random seeds until the percent difference between average accuracy for sequential trials is below 0.1 percent for 20 trials in a row

+6. Parameters Files:
+contains the parameters and their names loaded from the pth format (model state dict)

+7. `\pretrained_numpy_models` contains the pretrained numpy weights and parameters of the models trained in python